Norost/nrfs/Specification/object_store.rst

 * CAlg: The default compression algorithm to use.

 * MirC: The amount of mirror volumes.
+  Useful to determine how many mirrors should be waited for before allowing writes.

 * UID: Unique filesystem identifier [#]_.

 .. [#] Using the system time in microseconds as UID is recommended.

+* Total block count:
+  The total amount of blocks this pool consists of.

+* LBA offset: The offset to add to all LBAs on this disk.

+* Block count: The amount of blocks in this pool.

 * Object list: Record tree containing a list of objects.

 * Allocation log LBA: The start block of the allocation log.
+  There is one log per pool.

 * Allocation log length: The length of the allocation log in bytes.